Top Cuts

 Summary

-Top cuts are a damage condition in which carpet face yarns are partially or completely severed by blade contact with the pile surface.
-The condition most commonly occurs when materials are cut directly on top of installed carpet, allowing knife pressure to damage underlying yarns without fully penetrating the backing.
-Visibility may be delayed and often increases as severed yarns bloom or fray with use.
-The condition reflects post-manufacturing mechanical interaction rather than inherent material behavior.
-Top cuts affect the face yarn structure and are not related to backing failure or manufacturing defect.
-See also Snags, Pilling, and Carpet Problems for broader context.
+Top cuts are a mechanical damage condition in which carpet face yarns are partially or completely severed by blade contact with the pile surface.
+The condition most commonly develops when materials are cut directly over installed carpet, allowing knife pressure to damage exposed yarns without fully penetrating the backing system.
+Visibility may initially be subtle and often becomes more pronounced over time as severed yarn ends bloom, fray, or spread with traffic and maintenance activity.
+Top cuts reflect post-manufacturing mechanical interaction rather than inherent material behavior or backing failure and are commonly identified by directional linear damage patterns crossing tuft rows.
+See also Unraveling, High-Low Rows, and Carpet Problems for broader context.

 Please subscribe to see all content